Renfrew: History

 The name Renfrew comes from the Old British rhyn frwd meaning "point at the current"; the River Cart enters the Clyde by the town.
 Renfrew's recorded history began with the granting of land in the area to Walter fitz Alan, the High Steward of Scotland by King David I in the 12th century.
 The strategic location of this castle was to prevent the eastern expansion of the lordship belonging to Somerled, the Lord of the Isles, and to protect western Scotland from Norse invaders.

 Renfrew Castle was situated in what is now part of the well-known Braehead shopping complex.
 It was located on the King's inch or King's Island.

 Later in the 12th century, King Malcolm IV, grandson of David, finally demanded Somerled's fealty.
 In 1164, Somerled sailed to Renfrew and attacked an assembling Scottish army in a conflict known as the Battle of Renfrew.
 The outcome was a defeat of the Lordship of the Isles and the death of Somerled.
 The Lords of the Isles were eventually stripped of their lands and titles in 1493, as a consequence of conspiring with an earlier King of England (Edward IV) to overthrow the Scottish monarchy.
-Since that time, "Lord of the Isles" - as with "Baron of Renfrew" - has been a courtesy title of the heir to the throne and both are currently held by Prince Charles, heir to Queen Elizabeth II.
+Since that time, "Lord of the Isles" - as with "Baron of Renfrew" - has been a courtesy title of the heir to the throne and both are currently held by William, Duke of Rothesay.

 The role of the Stewarts continued to grow and in 1315 Walter Stewart, 6th High Steward married Marjorie, daughter of King Robert the Bruce.
 Their son succeeded to the throne as Robert II of Scotland.